Tawnygoody/Tarmachan/README.md

     - Contains the user's details for future orders.
 ### Wishlist App
 - user_wishlist
-    - Although this is not a Model, I have built a one-to-one link between the User Model and Product Model, which creates a "link table" allowing user's to add products to their wishlist.
+    - Although this is not a Model, I have built a one-to-one link between the User Model and Product Model, which creates a "link table" allowing a user to add products to their wishlist.
 ### Django Allauth
 - User
     - The User model is provided by default from Django Allauth and contains the username, email, and password for each user.